Why is yoga philosophy essential for your practice?

 FAQ

-Yes.
+Yes!
+We are a Yoga Alliance Continuing Education Provider.
 At the end of the course you will receive a certificate of completion for 20 non-contact hours.
-After that, you can submit for continuing education credit from Yoga Alliance in the United States.
-If you live outside the USA, please ask your equivalent organization if they accept digital training as non-contact hours.
+After that, you can request continuing education credit from Yoga Alliance or an equivalent organization.

 Relax and take your time - that's the digital advantage.
 You have unlimited access to the Practicing Patanjali material for one full year.

-We suggest you have at least one copy of the 'Yoga Sutra of Patanjali'.
+We suggest you have at least one translation of the 'Yoga Sutra of Patanjali'.
 Students also receive a list of Judith's favorite sutra translations and suggested further reading.

 Yes, you can submit questions for Judith and Lizzie to answer directly through our private forum.
 No Facebook required!